A white paper about commercial excellence in the Logistics market

 The Logistic Market

 The logistic market has been in a state of flux for many years.
-The prime objective of many large logistic providers is to show their customers the impact of certain supply chain strategies or value propositions on their organizational performance.
+The prime objective of many large logistics providers is to show their customers the impact of certain supply chain strategies or value propositions on their organizational performance.
 Not just financially, but in other areas as well.
 Areas such as:

 - Decreasing the carbon footprint